TritonDataCenter/manta/docs/user-guide/jobs-reference.md

 stored locally, will not all be ready when the reduce task starts running, and are not assumed to fit on a single server.

-You'll notice that unlike other map-reduce services, Joyent Manta Storage Service tasks operate at the granularity of a complete object.
+You'll notice that unlike other map-reduce services, Triton Manta Storage Service tasks operate at the granularity of a complete object.
 If you want to process key-value pairs or something more structured, your script is responsible for parsing the input.
 Many Unix tools natively parse whitespace-delimited text